kachick/anylang-template/README.md

 # anylang-template

-This template does not depend on any programming language.\
+A template that is not exclusive to one programming language.\
 Basic setup for editor, documents and GitHub Actions.